 The dita-users group on Yahoo!
-Groups has been the primary community forum for DITA users since 2004.
+Groups has been the community forum for DITA users since 2004.
 The Yahoo!
 Groups service is free and reliable but limited or just plain frustrating.
-A 2013 effort to replace Yahoo!
-Groups with a forum on Stack Exchange did not succeed, and more recently, other options were considered but rejected as too expensive.
+A 2013 effort to move from Yahoo!
+Groups to a forum on Stack Exchange did not succeed, and more recently, other options were considered but rejected as too expensive.
 For unknown reasons, participation in the forum has dropped since 2013, as shown in the following chart.